 2. Select the FTP protocol

 The next step would be to associate a file transfer protocol to this particular trading partner.
 As soon as the Add Trading Partner dialog pops up, expand the drop-down list and select FTP.
+Note that you also have the option to select FTPS implicit or FTPS explicit.
+It's highly recommended that you use FTPS when transferring files in a production environment.
 Click OK when done.

 3. Enter the required parameters for the FTP connection